Bezdarnost/claritycore/README.md

 ---

 *Latest News* 🚀
-- I am not very busy at my current position.
+- I am very busy at my current position.
 I want to continue this project in ~January
 - [2025/10] Project start

 ---